Master of Business Administration — Online MBA

 You will identify your default behavioral and decision-making preferences and biases through the use of a powerful self-assessment commonly used in large organizations as part of the recruitment and hiring process.
 Once you understand your natural preferences, you will examine how they may enable or thwart you in your leadership journey.

-Career Workshop: Communicating, Branding and Career Networking, 1 Credit
+Professional Development Seminars: Communicating, Branding and Career Networking, 1 Credit

 Learning to communicate, network, and build a personal and leadership brand is useful in any role and in any type of organization, and essential to long-term success.
 This 1-credit course (12 contact hours total), is part of the required MBA program workshop series, taught in conjunction with BUEC 601 on Emotional Intelligence and Critical Thinking.
 There are no pre-requisites, apart from formal admission into the MBA program.
 This course is designed to be delivered as a series of 4, 3-hour workshops offered throughout a full semester of the MBA program.